 - The SPDR Gold Shares ETF (GLD) is a pass-through for the physical ownership of gold.
 As an ETF, GLD offers the daily liquidity that owning physical gold does not.
 The expense ratio is a reasonable 0.40%.
 One issue is that the “middlemen” are not required to offer full insurance, so ETF shareholders may not be fully insured against losses that are not due to the negligence of the custodian or others in the chain.

 Owning physical gold in an IRA may seem tempting, but don’t do it.
-If you truly believe it is a good idea, at least double-check the rules from the IRS and the fees from the custodian before putting gold in your IRA.
+If you truly believe it is a good idea, at least double-check the rules from the IRS and the fees from the custodian before putting gold into your IRA.
 Be sure you understand all the rules surrounding physical ownership of gold in this type of account.